-- (1) they are degree program students of the Faculty of Business; - (2) they have already completed a minimum of ★24 of their program at the University of Alberta; - (3) they present "Satisfactory" academic standing (i.e., GPA of 2.0 or greater).
+- (1) they are degree program students of the Faculty of Business; - (2) they have already completed a minimum of ★24 of their program at the University of Alberta; - (3) they present "Satisfactory" academic standing (i.e., GPA of 2.0 or greater). - (4) they have fewer than ★60 in transferable courses to the Bachelor of Commerce program

-A student while registered in the Faculty of Business will not receive permission to register as a Visiting Student at another institution if the equivalent course is given on campus in the same term, except in the case of formal exchange programs (see §53.4.2).
-Approval will not be granted for requests where the student has already received the maximum allowable transfer courses (★60).
+A student while registered in the Faculty of Business will not receive permission to register as a Visiting Student at another institution if the equivalent course is given on campus in the same term, except in the case of formal exchange programs (see §63.4.2).
+Approval will not be granted for requests where the student has already received the maximum allowable transfer courses (\bigstar 60).
 Qualified students should contact the Undergraduate Office, 2-20 Business Building, to request permission prior to enrolling in any course at another institution.
 There is no obligation to grant transfer credit unless prior written permission has been obtained in writing.

-53.4.2 Attendance at Another Institution on a Recognized Exchange
+63.4.2 Attendance at Another Institution on a Recognized Exchange